Tolkien's maps

 J. R. R. Tolkien's maps, depicting his fictional Middle-earth and other places in his legendarium, helped him with plot development, guided the reader through his often complex stories, and contributed to the impression of depth and worldbuilding in his writings.

 Tolkien stated that he began with maps and developed his plots from them, but that he also wanted his maps to be picturesque.
 Later fantasy writers also often include maps in their novels.

 The publisher Allen & Unwin commissioned Pauline Baynes to paint a map of Middle-earth, based on Tolkien's draft maps and his annotations; it became iconic.
-A later redrafting of the maps by the publisher HarperCollins however made the maps look blandly professional, losing the hand-drawn feeling of Tolkien's maps.
+A later redrafting of the maps by the publisher HarperCollins however made the maps look what the J. R. R. Tolkien Encyclopedia called "bland, modern, professional", losing the hand-drawn feeling of Tolkien's maps.

 Maps

 The Hobbit

-The Hobbit contains two simple maps and only around 50 placenames.
+The Hobbit (1937) contains two simple maps and only around 50 placenames.
 In the view of the Tolkien critic Tom Shippey, the maps are largely decorative in the "Here be tygers" tradition, adding nothing to the story.
 The first is Thror's map, in the fiction handed down to Thorin, showing little but the Lonely Mountain drawn in outline with ridgelines and entrances, and parts of two rivers, decorated with a spider and its web, English labels and arrows, and two texts written in runes.
 The other is a drawing of "Wilderland", from Rivendell in the west to the Lonely Mountain and Smaug the dragon in the east.
 The Misty Mountains are drawn in three dimensions.
 Mirkwood is shown as a mixture of closely packed tree symbols, spiders and their webs, hills, lakes, and villages.
 The map is overprinted with placenames in red.
 Both maps have a heavy vertical line not far from the left-hand side, the one on the map of Wilderland marked "Edge of the Wild".
 This line represented the printed delineation of the margin of the school paper, which came with the printed instruction "Do not write in this margin".

+Tolkien's maps were hand-drawn and hand-lettered.
+The publishers asked for them to be redrawn, to suit line-block printing better, to have sharper lettering, and to use fewer colours.